murderteeth/kong/README.md

 - "Things" in kong are analogous to "entities" in conventional etl design.

 - Use hooks to create things.

-Use things as indexer sources.
+- Use things as abi sources for indexing.

+- Yearn Example.
+Registry event hooks create vault things.
+Vault things are used as the source for indexing vault abis.
+This triggers vault event hooks which create strategy things.
+Strategy things are then used as the source for indexing strategy abis.
+And so on.

 - Hooks have a convention-based implementation as well.
 They are co-located with abis, the hook type indicated by the use of `snapshot`, `event`, or `timeseries` in the path name.
-The hook itself must always be named `hook.ts`.
+The hook itself is always named `hook.ts`.
 Kong's hook resolver supports "hoisting" so you can, for example, write one transfer event hook to price transfer events across different contracts.

 - `abis.yaml` supports several options for defining and fine tuning the index.